ankurcha/haproxy-marathon-manager/README.md

-# Yet another HaProxy manager
+# Yet another HAProxy manager

 This project intends to be a manager process that uses: